quorten/quorten-blog1/_posts/2019-03-01-clay-chem-case-glue.md

 20190301/http://www.instructables.com/id/How-to-Make-Sodium-Silicate-Water-Glass/
 20190303/https://en.wikipedia.org/wiki/Silica_gel

-Also, sodium silicate works well as a relatively impermeable water sealant.
-A mixture of sodium silicate and calcium silicate can also be used as a purportedly better sealant.
-As a sealant, it is often used to protect the surface of egg shells and concrete, so naturally you can make a cardboard construction waterproof by using this as a sealant on cardboard.
+Also, when wet sodium silicate is applied to egg shells or the surface of cured concrete, "it chemically reacts with calcium hydroxide or calcium carbonate to form calcium silicate hydrate."
 Again, calcium silicate is often used in fire protection, owing to its non-flammability, so naturally it also works well for creating non-flammable electronics cases.
-Of course, you don't want to make too good of a sealant... the fact that cardboard does absorb water vapor from the air is one of the reasons why it is resistant to fire, and that requires a porous surface.

 Note that borax is a good fire retardant additive for paper and cardboard.
 Potassium silicate can also be used as a fire retardant, but maybe it is less preferable to work with as it is strongly alkaline.

 20190301/https://en.wikipedia.org/wiki/Borax
 20190301/https://en.wikipedia.org/wiki/Potassium_silicate